8 min read

 Liposomal Vitamin C

 Vitamin C is yet another powerful antioxidant that, unlike glutathione, cannot be manufactured naturally - hence an even bigger necessity for supplementing.
-According to a study conducted by N. Bagherani et al., vitamin C has been found to interact with both tyrosinase enzyme and copper ions, which represent the core issues of melasma.
-Furthermore, vitamin C has been known to combat free radicals, preserving skin quality, and reducing oxidative effects in melanin development.
+According to a study conducted by N. Bagherani et al., vitamin C has been found to interact with both tyrosinase enzymes and copper ions, which represent the core issues of melasma.
+Furthermore, vitamin C has been known to combat free radicals, preserve skin quality, and reduce oxidative effects in melanin development.

 What’s more, a study conducted by H. Zhao finds vitamin C effects comparable to those of chemical treatments of melasma.
 In this study, there was no difference between the results of vitamin C versus tranexamic treatments, suggesting that supplementing with quality Liposomal Vitamin C may be considered as effective as expensive chemical skin treatments.